 The offer of masters and postgraduate degree courses will be published every year, before the period for Registration.

-BAU, Design College of Barcelona reserves the right to offer new versions of every qualification.
+BAU, Arts & Design College of Barcelona reserves the right to offer new versions of every qualification.